fredriko/nlp-data-readiness/docs/questions-for-guidance.md

  for low inter-annotator agreement can be related to, e.g., unclear annotation guidelines, difference in expertise among the annotators, that the task is simply too hard, or a combination of all of the above.
 The annotations produced should be carefully monitored with respect their quality.
- Deviations in quality over time should be analyzed so as to facilitate mitigatation of a potential decrease in the capabilities of the model that relies on the annotated data for training.
+ Deviations in quality over time should be analyzed so as to facilitate mitigation of a potential decrease in the capabilities of the model that relies on the annotated data for training.
-* **Temporal aspects of the characteristics of the data**.
+* **Temporal aspects of the data characteristics**.
 How often do the distribution of the data to learn from change, i.e., how often do we need to produce new annotations?
 When do we know that we need newly annotated data?
 * **Representativity of the data**.
 Is the data annotated really suitable for the task at hand?
 Does it reflect the way users interact with the system?